Unit Testing in Node.js: A Comprehensive Guide for Developers

 Mocha

-Install nyc, a popular code coverage tool, along with Mocha:
+Install nyc, which is a famous code coverage tool, and Mocha:

 npm install mocha nyc --save-dev